meerasndr/mysite/content/posts/puppeteer-experiments.md

 2. Writing tests with Jest
 3. Setting up a Hasura event trigger to hook up to a server running Sendgrid email notification service

 All of the project code is available in [this repo](https://github.com/meerasndr/puppeteer-experiment).
-The repo for the Sendgrid + NodeJS + Express based email notification service is [here](https://github.com/meerasndr/sendgrid-node-express-emailservice)
+The repo for the Sendgrid + NodeJS + Express based email notification service is [here](https://github.com/meerasndr/sendgrid-node-express-emailservice).
+You can watch the full talk [here](https://www.youtube.com/watch?v=Mmnwv5kr7No).

 This was overall a great experience.
 Thanks to my colleagues for the encouragement and Wroc TypeScript for having me present.